The No.5 MkI Jungle Carbine and how to spot a fake

 Frequently Asked Questions

-Genuine No. 5 Jungle Carbines have distinct features like a hollowed-out 'lightning cut' on the bolt handle, substantial lightening cuts on the receiver, and a heavily fluted barrel visible after removing the top handguard.
-Stock profile and muzzle device also offer clues.
+Look for specific features like a hollowed-out 'lightning cut' on the bolt handle and substantial lightening cuts under the rear sight on the receiver.
+Genuine examples also have a heavily fluted barrel, often visible after removing the top handguard.

-What caliber does the Lee Enfield No. 5 Jungle Carbine use, and what is its magazine capacity?
+What caliber does the Lee Enfield No. 5 Jungle Carbine use?

-The Lee Enfield No. 5 Jungle Carbine chambers the .303 British cartridge and utilizes the same 10-round magazine as the No. 4 rifle.
-It was designed as a lighter, shorter variant for jungle warfare.
+The Lee Enfield No. 5 Jungle Carbine chambers the .303 British cartridge and uses the standard 10-round magazine, which is also compatible with the No. 4 rifle.

 More Reviews Videos You Might Like